How To Make the Perfect Pie

 Simply mix all your ingredients together, pour in the batter, and bake!
 This is where you can be creative; add chocolate to pecan, and spices to your batter, use different nuts for more flavor — think outside the box!

-*If you’re looking for a TRUE holiday sweet treat, look at your recipe and make sure it has an ingredient, like heavy cream, buttermilk or sour cream.
+*Look at your recipe and make sure it has an ingredient, like heavy cream, buttermilk or sour cream.
 Those ingredients have more fat, which means more flavor and moisture!
-Hey, it’s the holidays after all, right? —that’s where you’re going to get your moisture from.

 SIGNS YOUR PIE IS READY TO TAKE OUT OF THE OVEN: The outside of the pie will rise and crack, and the center will be “jiggly.”
 When you see that, it is time to take it out to avoid overbaking and keeping your pie full of moisture!